lMukembi/technaire.com/about.md

-Technaire.com is a computer technology review site.
+Technaire.com is a computer technology reviews site.